Max O. Miller

-Max Otto Miller was an American film producer and inventor of the Miller Stereoscopic Process.
-It was an early 3-D process of making and projecting pictures, using a conventional camera lens with a concave spherical lens attached to increase field without increasing object distance.
-It included a special design for the aperture plate and projection of the picture through a double convexed spherical lens of lesser focal length.
+Max Otto Miller was an American film producer and inventor of the Miller Stereoscopic Process, an early 3-D process to make and project pictures using a conventional camera lens with a concave spherical lens attached to increase field without increasing object distance.
+It included a special design for the aperture plate and projection of the picture through a double convexed spherical lens of shorter focal length.
 The method used 35 mm film printed single strip anaglyphic.
-It was used in films including the 1925 silent western The Ship of Souls.
+It was used in films including the 1925 silent western movie The Ship of Souls.
 Miller also produced the 1924 film A Pair of Hellions.
-His son was director and photographer Max B. Miller.
+Director and photographer Max B. Miller was his son.